dharmab/skyeye/docs/ADMIN.md

 - `5002/UDP`: SRS Audio
 - `42674/TCP`: TacView Real-Time Telemetry

 You may also need `443/TCP` outbound during installation to download from GitHub and Hugging Face.
+If you use the autoscaler, you'll need to allow outbound connections to your webhook URL.

 SkyEye does not require any inbound ports during runtime.